trevor-dolby-at-ibm-com/ace-shared-classes/README.md

 # ace-shared-classes
-Examples of using ACE shared classes with independent servers
+Examples of using ACE shared classes with independent servers running in a VM or a container.

 ## Components